Thomast2001/Wizard-Duels/README.md

 Welcome to Wizard Duels, a real-time multiplayer game.
 This README serves as a guide to help you understand the game, and how to set it up to play.
 Wizard Duels is built using vanilla JavaScript and utilizes Socket.IO for real-time communication between players.

 ## Game Overview
 In Wizard Duels players are able to create and join lobbies to play against each other.
 Each player controls a wizard and can cast spells to attack their opponent, the last one alive wins the round.
 The goal of the game is to win 5 rounds.
 Between each round the game features a shop in which players can buy spells and abilities to use in the game.
+The game also features AI bots with two difficulty levels.

 ![](https://github.com/Thomast2001/Wizard-Duels/blob/main/gifs/menu.gif)